 My advice to new authors:

-1. If you are a new author who is still developing, consider if you need a press release.
+1. If you are a new author who is still developing an audience, consider if you need a press release.
 The fact that you wrote a new book is not a reason for a press release.

 2. Make sure you focus on the right people.
-Press release distribution costs!
+Press release distribution costs time and money!
 Focus on the people who will most benefit from your press release.
 Don’t just spam everyone who can accept press releases.

 3. Use press releases as a tool in your arsenal when the moment is right.
 If your book has a seasonal theme or a local theme, send it at the time when people are most receptive to that.

-4. Don’t depend on press releases only, but don’t count them out either.
+4. Don’t only depend on press releases to get the word out about your book, but don’t count them out either.

 Golden Rules of Press Releases

-Explain how reporting your story will provide value to readers.
-Show that you’ve done your research on the reporter, her beat, and her editorial calendar.
+• Explain how reporting your story will provide value to readers.
+Show that you’ve done your research on the reporter, her beat and her editorial calendar.
 It means some personalization.
-No journalist wants to be on the receiving end of a mass blast that clearly doesn’t take her own needs into consideration.
+No journalist wants to be on the receiving end of a mass blast that clearly doesn’t take his or her own needs into consideration.
 No press release will get deleted faster than one that clearly doesn’t fit the reporter’s beat.

-Conclude with a brief explanation of who your client or organization is.
-Specify credentials that make your organization’s expert sources who will bolster a news story’s credibility.
-Add contact information, so they can e-mail you, call you, and book an interview with your experts.
+• Conclude with a brief explanation of who your client or organization is.
+Specify credentials that bolster the credibility of your organization’s expert sources for a news story.
+Add contact information, so journalists can email you, call you and book an interview with your experts.

 Content Marketing Platform